meppe/ros-ort/README.md

 For GPU support you need an NVIDIA-driver version >=8.0 and a GPU.

-Once you have met the above extrendencies, clone this repository and initialize the submodules using ```git submodule update --init --recursive``.
+Once you have met the above extrendencies, clone this repository and initialize the submodules using ```git submodule update --init --recursive```.

 ## Quickstart - Object recognition and tracking with pretrained networks

 To see a first quick demo, follow the following steps:

 1. Download caffe network models.
-	To download the pretrained network models, run ```./download_caffemodels.sh```.
+	To download the pretrained network models, run ```download_caffemodels.sh```.

 2. Run ros nodes.
-You can run all required nodes automatically by running ```./run_nico_detection.sh```.
+You can run all required nodes automatically by running ```run_nico_detection.sh```.
 This script essentially starts the following scripts below:

-	1. ROS core -- The ROS core node is started by running the script ```./run_roscore.sh```
+	1. ROS core -- The ROS core node is started by running the script ```run_roscore.sh```

 	2. Video stream --
 		Starts the video stream .
 Started by ```run_video_stream.sh```.
 By default, it reads from ``/dev/video0`` and publishes `/frcnn_input/camera_raw`.
 Inspect the script to understand streaming from a video file or streaming from another video source.

 	3. Video preview --
 		This is optional and opens a window that shows the original input video stream.
-It is started with the script ```./run_video_view.sh```.
+It is started with the script ```run_video_view.sh```.
 It will subscribe to the topic frcnn_input/camera_raw.

 	4. Object detection --
 		This runs the Faster-RCNN-based object detection.
-It is started by running the script ```./run_frcnn_detect.sh``` for CPU use or ```./run_frcnn_detect.sh --gpu``` for running it on your GPU.
+It is started by running the script ```run_frcnn_detect.sh``` for CPU use or ```run_frcnn_detect.sh --gpu``` for running it on your GPU.
 It subscribes to the topic `/frcnn_input/camera_raw`, and it will publish the topic `/frcnn/bb` for the bounding box information and the topic `/frcnn/bb_img` to re-publish those video frames from the input stream which haven been processed.
 The frequency depends on the processing speed.
 Without a GPU around 0.1 -- 0.2 Hz, and with a NVIDIA Titan GPU around 5 Hz.

 	5. Object tracking -- Started via ```run_frcnn_track.sh```.
 It clusters the bounding boxes delivered by the detector (subscribes to topics `/frcnn/bb` and `/frcnn/bb_img`) and assigns labels.
 The results are published on topic /frcnn/bb_img_tracking.